xyproto/num/README.md

 Go module that provides a number type where numbers are stored internally as fractions.

 Floating point numbers (`float64`) can be converted to this number type and back.

+Includes a small command line utility for converting floats to fractions and for reducing fractions.
+Can return unicode fractions.

+    go get -u github.com/xyproto/num/cmd/dog

+Example use:

+    dog 2/5
+    dog 0.8
+    dog 123